larsrohwedder/larsrohwedder.github.io/teaching/dm898-25/task1.md

 **Further requirements:**
 - All problem settings have an underlying graph structure.
 In line with the abstraction guideline, your problem definition should contain a graph and not specific terminology (e.g. do not use *street* and *crossing* if you can use the terminology edge and vertex).
 This makes it easier to transfer ideas developed for other graph problems to your problem.
 - Specify possible parameters of interest in your problem.
-You do not want to restrict the overal input size, specifically the size of the underlying graph in your problem.
+You do not want to restrict the size of the entire input or the size of the underlying graph in your problem.
 The parameters should be natural, perhaps even be *small* in the board game.
 Natural parameters include: size of the solution, some input number, size of some input set.
-Ideally, we want to be able to efficiently solve the problem if your parameter (or a combination of several) is small.
+Ideally, you want to be able to efficiently solve the problem if your parameter (or a combination of several) is small.
 Perhaps you can already see an XP algorithm by naive enumeration?
 - Depending on your setting, it may be a very complicated problem.
 In that case, think about restrictions of the problem that make it easier to start.
-You might even identify a natural restriction and develop a specialised algorithm for it.
+You might even identify a natural restriction and develop a specialized algorithm for it.
 If on the other hand your problem is very simple, think about generalizations that could be of interest.

 # Task 1.2: ILP formulation